yahoo/subscribe-ui-event/README.md

 5.  resizeStart - The start window.resize
 6.  resizeEnd - The end window.resize
 7.  visibilitychange - document.visibilitychange (IE8 doesn't support)
+8.  selectionchange - document.selectionchange
-8.  touchmoveStart - The start of window.touchmove
+9.  touchmoveStart - The start of window.touchmove
-9.  touchmoveEnd - The end of window.touchmove
+10. touchmoveEnd - The end of window.touchmove
-10. touchmove - window.touchmove
+11. touchmove - window.touchmove
-11. touchstart - window.touchstart
+12. touchstart - window.touchstart
-12. touchend - window.touchend
+13. touchend - window.touchend

 `options.eventOptions`: An options object that specifies characteristics about the event listener (if passive event is supported by the browser)